Cup and Handle Stock Chart Pattern: A Bullish Continuation Signal

 🔹 The Breakout:

-- The price breaks above the resistance level (top of the cup).
+The pattern is confirmed when the price breaks above the resistance level (top of the cup).
+Crucially, this breakout should happen with high volume to confirm strong buying interest.

 3. Trading Strategies for Cup and Handle in Stocks